-You're collecting funds but aren't sure where and how to identify students who are in need.
+You have resources to distribute but aren't sure where and how to identify students who are in need.

 Below are tried and true strategies from several of our chapters.

 Reach out to the staff who are already serving these students.
 Inform the administrators who are already in touch with vulnerable students, such as financial aid counselors, deans, targeted supportive services (such as DACA, former foster care, first-generation students, international students), office of student health and counseling, office of student success and retention, office of diversity and inclusion, and student affairs.
 Ask the staff to advertise available resources to the students they work with and send targeted emails to specific students.

 Create brochures about the programs and how to enroll to be placed at the various offices listed above and to be shared at booths on campus.

 Create a student resources webpage (such as this) with information about how to enroll in various programs on campus and off campus.
 Mobile apps, texting programs, and social media alert systems can also be developed to inform students about temporary and ongoing food resources on campus.

 Student government serves as a neutral body to spread the word.
 They can send out a regular newsletter blast with the application form and publicize on social media.

 Campus food pantry coordinators can advertise other resources like meal credits and food stamp enrollment to the students they work with and send targeted emails to specific students.
 Place flyers about these programs and how to sign up at the campus pantry.